csirianni/private-data-lookup/README.md

 > - [How Meta is improving password security and preserving privacy](https://engineering.fb.com/2023/08/08/security/how-meta-is-improving-password-security-and-preserving-privacy/)
 > - [Data Breaches, Phishing, or Malware?: Understanding the Risks of Stolen Credentials](https://dl.acm.org/doi/10.1145/3133956.3134067)

+## Implementation

+### PSI

+In Private Set Intersection, neither party reveals anything to their counterpart except for the elements in the intersection.
+This is accomplished using encryption.
+Hashed passwords are encrypted using secret key $a$ on the frontend and secret key $b$ on the backend.
+Querying the set of breached passwords is a three step process:

+1. The client sends an encrypted user password $\text{Hash}(p)^a$ to the server.
+2. The server sends the re-encrypted user password $\text{Hash}(p)^{ab}$ and the encrypted breached passwords $\text{Hash}(b_1)^{b}, ...,\text{Hash}(b_n)^{b}$ to the client.
+3. The client partially decrypts the user password using $a^{-1}$ and checks if $\text{Hash}(p)^{aba^{-1}}$ is contained in the set of breached passwords.

+If the set intersection is non-empty, the user's password is compromised and should not be used.

+### Performance Optimization

+The initial PSI implementation unreasonably increases critical path latency due to the size of the breached password dataset.
+To address this challenge, [k-anonymity](https://en.wikipedia.org/wiki/K-anonymity) is used.
+Passwords are partitioned in $k$ buckets based on one or more leaked bytes.
+Given $n$ leaked bytes, there are $\left[0, (2^8)^n - 1\right]$ buckets.
+The client generates a partition index using $n$ leaked bytes, and then the server returns a smaller subset of the dataset.
+The result is a decrease in the number of serialized passwords per request and faster processing times.

+This feature involves a tradeoff between user privacy and application performance.
+The key assumption is that the number of breached passwords is sufficiently large to not reveal identifiable information about individual users.
+Since real breached password datasets contain billions of passwords [[1](https://www.wired.com/story/collection-leak-usernames-passwords-billions/)], each bucket contains millions of passwords.
+Thus, the assumption holds and the increased leakage involves neglible privacy risk.

 ## Instructions

-It's necessary to configure the `/frontend` and `/backend` folders initially.
+You need to configure the `/frontend` and `/backend` folders initially.
 See the respective `README.md`s for more information.
 After configuration, you can run the application using the following commands.

 To run the frontend, `cd` into `/frontend` and run